Nicholas Bacon QC is recognised as a leading silk by the Legal Directories in his specialised fields of costs and regulatory work.

 He was instructed to recover the costs in the failed Bernard Madoff Securities Int Ltd “Madoff” claim in 2014.

-Nicholas heads up the hugely successful 4 New Square costs team which has now firmly marked its place in the market.
+Nicholas heads up the hugely successful 4 New Square costs team who are the leaders in the market.

 Nicholas was a member of the Civil Procedure Rules Committee and has been appointed as an Assessor to Lord Justice Jackson’s Review of Fixed Costs.
 He has been a member of various Jackson Implementation Committees on various aspects of the current reforms.